zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - Methods `password_uncache`, `token_uncache`, `group_uncache` and
-  `object_perms_uncache` allow to remove a particular entry from the shared cache, without waiting for its enventual expiration.
+  `object_perms_uncache` allow to remove a particular entry from the shared cache, without waiting for its eventual expiration.

 Web-application oriented features: